lb5160482/Object-Detection-Vehicle/README.md

 This project build a software pipeline to detect vehicles in a video using different method including SVM+Sliding Window and YOLO.Vehicle Detection

-This project build a software pipeline to detect vehicles in a video using different method including SVM+Sliding Window and YOLO.

 ---

 **Vehicle Detection Project**